 Westwood Pizza is owned by Mitchell Westwood, who has been making pizza in some of Sydney’s finest pizzerias for years – including Bella Brutta and Queen Margherita of Savoy.

 Sometimes, all you want to eat is a giant slab of greasy, cheesy, and oh-so-satisfying pizza.
-Angry Tony’s is all about packing their pizzas with indulgent “cheat day” flavors, but the best part?
+Angry Tony’s is all about packing their pizzas with indulgent “cheat day” flavours.

 These pizzas are made from fresh locally sourced ingredients and made with a whole lot of love.
-Angry Tony’s is the place to go after having a few beers with friends – even better, why not order a takeaway pizza and eat it in bed, just as it should be!
+Angry Tony’s is the place to go after having a few beers with friends.
+Even better, why not order a takeaway pizza and eat it in bed, just because you can.

 Truth is, pizza doesn’t necessarily need meat to be delicious.
 Pizza Madre have proven this fact, as their entire menu is filled with a variety of mouth-watering vegetarian pizzas that can be easily made vegan.

-This place takes back all the unnecessary meat cravings and shows you the multitude of ways you can cook and enjoy cheeses, vegetables, and even fruits.
+This place takes on all those unnecessary meat cravings and shows you the multitude of ways you can cook and enjoy cheeses, vegetables, and even fruits.

-The dough is a particularly standout feature, which undergoes a 3-day fermentation process.
-This allows for a tart, sourdough-like flavor that cooperates beautifully with the toppings.
+The dough is a real standout feature.
+At Pizza Madre it undergoes a 3-day fermentation process.
+This creates a tart, sourdough-like flavour that marries beautifully with the toppings.